dcaliskan777/School_District_Analysis/README.md

 ![](./resources/ths.png)

 According to this table, average math score, passing math percentage and overall passing percentage decrease after replacement.
-Altough, average raeding score inresed a little, the passing reading percent ,interestingly, decreased as well after replacement.
+Altough, average raeding score increased a little, the passing reading percent ,interestingly, decreased as well after replacement.

 ### The affect of  replacing the ninth graders’ math and reading scores to general analysis
 ### In terms of Math and reading scores by grade

+Math averages by grade before and after replacement:
 ![](./resources/Math_Mean_By_Grade.png)

+Reading averages by grade before and after replacement:
 ![](./resources/Reading_by Grade.png)

+There is no change in any result of any grade at any school except 9th grade at THS, as we expect.

 ### In terms of scores by spending